- 29 Jan 2025

 Handheld Game Console | Mobile game systems, such as the 3DS. |

-Voice | A voice-driven device (that is, devices wherein a page is read aloud when you ask a question), such as Alexa and Google Home. |
+Voice | A voice-driven device that reads aloud when prompted, such as Alexa and Google Home. |

-Smart Display | A type of smart speaker device with an in-built tablet-sized screen, such as Google Nest and Amazon Echo Home. |
+Smart Display | A smart speaker device with an in-built tablet-sized screen, such as Google Nest and Amazon Echo Home. |

-Car | A Car-based browser as found in Tesla vehicles, for example. |
+Car | A car-based browser found in vehicles like Tesla. |

 Robot | Robots that visit the site. |

-Robot Mobile | Robots that visit the site that want to be seen as a Mobile visitor. |
+Robot Mobile | Robots that visit the site and appear as Mobile visitor. |

-Robot Imitator | Robots that visit the site pretending they are robots, such as Google, but are not.
-In most cases, they are actual Robots. |
+Robot Imitator | Robots that visit the site pretending to be legitimate, such as Google, but are not.
+In most cases, they are actual robots. |

 Cloud | A cloud-based application.
 Not a Robot or Hacker but a normal application that needs to connect.
 For example, Mastodon servers. |